Aja people: History

 Due to severe land shortages in the densely populated Togolese-Beninois border region mentioned above, many Aja have migrated in recent years, seeking arable land for subsistence farming or work in urban centers.
 There are a significant number of Aja living throughout the coastal region of Benin and Togo, southern Nigeria and Gabon.
 The urban centers of Cotonou, Lome, Lagos and Libreville all have significant Aja migrant populations.

+The Aja kingdom of Alllada was conquered by Dahomey in 1724.
+This resulted in thousands of Aja people, soldiers & civilians, being slaughtered by the invading Dahomean army.
+In the aftermath, Dahomey sold about 8000 Aja captives into slavery in the New World.
+Many of these slaves disembarked in Haiti, including the parents of the revolutionary leader Toussaint Louverture.

-The Aja, Fon, Ewe, Ga-Adangbe accounted for most of the people carried to the Americas from the Bight of Benin, Togo and Ghana in the transatlantic slave trade prior to the late eighteenth century (when Yoruba people became the more common captives from the region).
+The Aja, Fon, Ewe, and Ga-Adangbe accounted for most of the people carried to the Americas from the Bight of Benin, Togo and Ghana in the transatlantic slave trade prior to the late eighteenth century.
+After this period, Yoruba people became the more commonly exported captives from the region.